sachinsu/sachinsu.github.io/work_journal/software.md

 	- Uses technique called Latent diffusion - the model learns to recognize familiar shapes in a field of pure noise, then gradually brings those elements into focus if they match the words in the prompt.
 	-  the model associates words with images thanks to a technique called CLIP (Contrastive Language–Image Pre-training), which was invented by OpenAI
 	- As per authors, Stable diffusion will run on smartphones in future.

+- Aspects in Building Systems
+    -	Defining Requirements - work with the Product Manager to understand what problem they want to solve; maybe you’ll have some ideas on how to solve it with much lower effort?
+    -	Defining NFR’s - talk to your PM about the non-functional requirements - how many users should the System handle, what are the requirements for performance, throughput, latency?
+Are there any security or compliance considerations?
+Do we need auditing?
+What’s the desired availability?
+    -	Planning Iterations - work with your team to propose an implementation plan; make sure you define small, demoable milestones, so that you can start delivering value ASAP; agree with the PM on the milestones.
+    -	Determining Dependencies - make sure you identified all the dependencies outside of your team and work with your EM or with the teams directly to get some ETA’s for them.
+Adjust your milestones accordingly.
+    -	Testing - depending on how your company operates, decide on your testing strategy with your team or with the QE team.
+Agree on the quality threshold needed for the rollout (e.g. no unresolved Major bugs or test coverage above X%).
+    -	Deployment - work with your team to decide how the system will be deployed.
+Do you need some new infrastructure for it or can you reuse the existing?
+If you need a lot of it, what will be the cost?
+    -	Observability - decide how are you going to monitor the health of the system and set up processes for solving production issues (e.g. team on-call).
+Use a third-party solution (like Sumo Logic) to set up monitors and dashboards for that purpose.
+    -	Rollout Communication - once you agree on a rollout date with your team and the PM, make sure that all stakeholders are aware of it.
+Check whether any documentation changes are required.
+    -	Measuring Success - decide on metrics that will tell you whether the project was a success.
+Is anyone using the new system?
+Do users manage to accomplish their tasks?
+You can leverage your Observability suite for this purpose.